zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/suggestions/SUGGESTIONS.md

    - Easy to add support for new languages or suggestion types
    - Can be extended to support more complex SQL analysis

+3. **Cross-Platform Compatibility**
+   - Works consistently across all Flutter-supported platforms
+   - Optimized for each platform's capabilities
+   - No special configuration required for different deployment targets
+   - Same code base works on mobile, desktop, and web

-3. **Improved Usability**
+4. **Improved Usability**
    - Natural word-aware suggestions that respect word boundaries
    - Prevents unexpected partial word replacements
    - Better handling of multi-word phrases and expressions
    - Intelligently suggests complete identifiers from partial input

-4. **Performance Optimization**
+5. **Performance Optimization**
+   - Uses appropriate threading model for each platform
-   - Offloads computationally intensive operations to background threads
+   - Offloads computationally intensive operations when possible
    - Ensures UI responsiveness even with large suggestion sets
    - Smart caching of word positions and boundaries
-   - Persistent isolate reduces startup overhead

 ## Future Extensions